 It’s still a journey but now I know that parent-child relationship ratio is not only achievable but also “uplevellable”.

-Visit my A Mother 4.0’s Diary for weekly real-life stories of my brain-based conversations with my children, my husband, and others, and how I train my own brain for happiness and positivity through daily situations to better bond with myself, my family and the world.
+Visit my Diary of a Happier Mom Brain for weekly real-life stories of my brain-based conversations with my children, my husband, and others, and how I train my own brain for happiness and positivity through daily situations to better bond with myself, my family and the world.